Bumber64/dfhack/docs/plugins/regrass.rst

     exist.
 The ``--new`` option takes precidence for compatible biomes, otherwise such tiles will be forced instead.
 ``-a``, ``--ashes``
     Regrass tiles that've been burnt to ash.
-Not recommended if your map is currently on fire.
 ``-u``, ``--mud``
     Converts non-smoothed, mud-spattered stone into grass.
 Valid for layer stone, obsidian, and ore.